Here are the best of my (Roger's) former products. Click the images for larger views.

 And here are some products that I considered but never produced.

 Linn Electronics' LM-1 was the world's first programmable sampled-sound drum machine.
 Announced in 1979, this first product of Linn Electronics started a revolution in 1980s popular music.
 Originally sold for $5,000 each, only about 500 were ever made, but those 500 owners were a "who's who" of the music industry.
 The 18 fixed drum sounds were mostly recorded by local L.A. session drummer Art Wood, and sampled at only 28 kHz using an 8 bit non-linear format.
 Cymbals weren't included due to the high cost of long sounds.
 The operating system allowed both real-time loop recording of rhythm patterns as well as step entry, and introduced innovations such as quantize, swing and creating songs by chaining patterns together.
-See the LM-1 brochure,LM-1 ads, and a funny fake ad, all created by the company's ad artist Eric Wrobble.
+See the LM-1 brochure,LM-1 ads, a funny fake ad (all created by the company's ad artist Eric Wrobble) and the demo recording on an Eva-Tone Sound Sheet, programmed by Art Wood.

 Released in 1982 as the successor to the LM-1, the Linn Electronics LinnDrum originally sold for $3,000 and about 5000 units were produced.
 Providing the rhythm tracks of many 1980s hit records, the LinnDrum expanded upon the LM-1 by adding crash and ride cymbals, greater sample lengths, changeable sounds (by opening the lid and changing sound chips in sockets!) and five live drum trigger inputs. (front, rear, original brochure front view, original ad